Dominica paves clear path to climate resiliency amid climate-related disasters

 Dominica is leading the fight against climate change, and the government continues to invest in new projects and programmes to achieve their goal of resiliency and having the strength to fight back when catastrophic events occur.

-This year marks five years since Dominica witnessed the witnessed the deadliest Hurricane Maria.
+This year marks five years since Dominica witnessed the deadliest Hurricane Maria.

 Dominica’s objective to become resilient by 2030 needs around EC$4 billion to EC$5 billion in funding and around 40 percent of that funding could come from funds generated through the country’s citizenship by investment programme.